Validation

 cverror(model::StatsLearnModel, geotable, method)

-cverror((model, invars => outvars), geotable, method)
+cverror((model, feats => targs), geotable, method)

-Estimate error of model
+Estimate cross-validation error of statistical learning model

-in a given geotable
+on given geotable

 with error estimation method